 Bezuidenhout, G.A., Eksteen, J.J., and Bradshaw, S.M.
 2009.
 Computational fluid dynamic modeling of an electric arc furnace used in the smelting of PGM containing concentrates.
 Minerals Engineering, vol. 22, no. 11. pp. 995–1006.

 Nell, J. 2004.
 Melting of platinum group metals concentrates in South Africa.
 Proceedings of the VII International Conference on Molten Slags, Fluxes and Salts, Cape Town, South Africa, 25–28 January 2004.
 Southern African Institute of Mining and Metallurgy, Johannesburg. pp. 165–170.

 Urquhart, R.C., Rennie, M.S., and Rabey, C.C.
 1976.
 The smelting of copper-nickel concentrates in an electric furnace.
 Proceedings of Extractive Metallurgy of Copper: Vol. 1.
 Pyrometallurgy and Electrolytic Refining.
 Yannopoulos, J.C. and Agarwal, J.C. (eds).
 The Metallurgical Society of AIME, Warrendale, Pennsylvania. pp. 275–295.

 The date may be repeated if it forms part of the Proceedings title or subtitle.

-If Proceedings were edited, give editor(s) name(s) and initials as for a chapter in a book.
+If Proceedings were edited, give editor(s) name(s) and initials as for a book.

 If Proceedings were not published, omit publisher, place of publication, page numbers.

-States in the USA may be abbreviated either the traditional way e.g. Mass. for Massachussetts or the two
+States in the USA may be abbreviated either the traditional way e.g. Mass. for Massachusetts or the two-letter postal code MA.

 If no authors are identified, the organization issuing the report is regarded as the author.